knative/docs/serving/updating-existing-app.md

 # Updating an Existing App

-This guide demonstrates how to update a live application that is serving traffic.
+This guide demonstrates how to update an application that is serving traffic to a new version.
 With Knative, it's easy to reroute traffic from one version of an application to another by changing the routing configuration.

+A sample app is used to demonstrate the flow of updating an application, but the same principles can be applied to your own Knative application.

 ## Before you begin